IBM-Cloud/onprem-integration-demo/README.md

 	}'
 	```
 	The port number and the exact hostname can be obtained from the Secure Gateway
 	dashboard by clicking on the "i" (info) icon as shown:

 	![](https://raw.githubusercontent.com/IBM-Bluemix/onprem-integration-demo/master/screenshots/BluemixSecureGateway_CloudHost.png)

 9. Now bind the service to your app.

 	```
-	$ cf bind-service <APPNAME> mysql-connect
+	$ cf bind-service <APPNAME> mysql-mine
 	```

 10. Finally, we need to restage our app to ensure the environment variables changes took effect.